LOYOLA UNIVERSITY CHICAGO

 This course serves as an introduction to biomedical ethics and the law and will introduce the history of bioethics and the US legal system by surveying a number of seminal legal cases.

-BEHL 405 Research and Ethics (3 Credit Hours)
+BEHL 405 Research Ethics (3 Credit Hours)

 This interactive seminar will explore the responsible conduct of science with a focus on ethical issues in clinical research involving human participants.
+We will review federal research policies related to investigator responsibilities and institutional review board (IRB) function.

 BEHL 406 Principles of Health Care Ethics (3 Credit Hours)